FASD Awareness Month

 Eleven years later, and the Red Shoes Rock campaign is going stronger than ever, providing an important opportunity to elevate the voices of those with FASD and raise awareness that women who are trying for a baby and pregnant should not drink alcohol.

-This year on FASD Awareness Day (9 September) the FASD Hub went to Canberra, joining the Foundation for Alcohol Research and Education (FARE), the National Organisation for Fetal Alcohol Spectrum Disorder (NOFASD) and the National Aboriginal Community Controlled Health Organisation (NACCHO) for a Parliamentary Roundtable which provided a platform for people with lived experience of FASD, health professionals and community organisations to connect with parliamentarians.
+In the lead up to FASD Awareness Day (9 September) the FASD Hub Australia will join key organisations in Canberra, including Foundation for Alcohol Research and Education (FARE), the National Organisation for Fetal Alcohol Spectrum Disorder (NOFASD) and the National Aboriginal Community Controlled Health Organisation (NACCHO) for a Parliamentary event, in the effort to connect with parliamentarians and highlight the intersection between FASD and criminal justice.

-With FASD the leading cause of preventable disability in Australia, there is still much more to be done.
+With FASD being the leading cause of preventable disability in Australia and an estimated prevalence of approximately 3.64%, equivalent to roughly one child per classroom, there remains much work to be done.

 Red Shoes Rock loafer shoeRed Shoes Rock high heel

 “Each week in my FASD clinic I meet children with devastating health, learning and behavioural challenges.
-As well as raising awareness we must prioritise implementing evidence-based prevention policy to minimise harms from prenatal alcohol exposure,” says Professor Elizabeth Elliott AM, Co-Chair of the National FASD Advisory Group and Chair of the FASD Hub Australia.
+As well as raising awareness we must prioritise implementing evidence-based prevention policy to minimise harms from prenatal alcohol exposure,” says Professor Elizabeth Elliott AM, Chair of the FASD Hub Australia.

 FASD advocate Jessica Birch with FASD Hub Chair Distinguished Professor Elizabeth Elliott AM